ylacerte/Ski-Lift-LP/README.md

 The quest is to find the best lift utilization that is cheapest overall, and maximizes the flow of skiers at the resort.

-A Linear Program (LP) model is formulated and solve in a R shiny application.
+A Linear Program (LP) model is formulated and solved in a R shiny application.